By Tejinder Singh, IANS,

 Said Resham Singh, president of the Vilvorde gurdwara: “Our gurdwara is a place of worship open to all.
 We do not inquire about the immigration status of the people coming to worship at the gurdwara.”

-Ines Wouters, a Brussels-based lawyer who is investigating the matter on behalf of United Sikhs, reported: “The same result could have been reached in a different way by respecting the feelings and dignity of the Sikh community.
+Ines Wouters, a Brussels-based lawyer who is investigating the matter on behalf of the United Sikhs, said: “The same result could have been reached in a different way by respecting the feelings and dignity of the Sikh community.
 A society which does not respect religious belief and sensitivity is losing its fundamental values.”

 The Indian embassy in Brussels refused to comment on the incident.

-“The (External Affairs) ministry in New Delhi is looking into the matter, so we can not comment on the subject,” embassy spokesman R.K.
+“The (external affairs) ministry in New Delhi is looking into the matter, so we cannot comment on the subject,” embassy spokesman R.K.
 Goel told IANS.

-The Oct 18 dawn raids led to the arrest of 18 people from properties other than the gurdwaras.
+The Oct 18 dawn raids led to the arrest of 18 people from properties other than the gurdwara.
 Police also found 200 illegal Indian immigrants, mostly Punjabis, who were being hidden in safe houses on their way to Britain.

-Brussels assistant prosecutor Tim de Wolf told journalists that two of those arrested were “the brains behind the trafficking operations… They controlled a whole series of little groups.
+Assistant prosecutor Tim de Wolf told journalists that two of those arrested were “the brains behind the trafficking operations… They controlled a whole series of little groups.
 We hope we have broken up the core of the network”.